Jesse-Redford/SolidWorks_Pybullet_Integration/README.md

          # pass this to activate_position_contoller
         return [ joint_index,joint_parameters]

-Now create two variables to store the returned array from the functions above, I use "PC" to indicate Position Controll and "VC" to indicate a velosity controller.
+- Now create two variables to store the returned array from the functions above, I use "PC" to indicate Position Controll and "VC" to indicate a velosity controller.

       Joint1_PC = create_joint_position_controller(joint_index =0,lower_limit=-3.14,upper_limit=3.14,inital_position=0)

       Joint1_VC = create_joint_velocity_controller(joint_index =0,lower_limit=-10,upper_limit=10,inital_velosity=0)

-### Creating On Screen Joint Controllers
+### Activating your Joint Controllers as a GUI gooey
-Lets start controlling the robot joints by create functions which will active our controllers while the simulation is running.
-The functions will accept the variable defined above ie: Joint1_PC and Joint1_VC , and create a sidebar slider on the pybullet GUI which we can use to controll the robots joint.
-The function will then return the joints current position and velocity.
+- Next lets create functions which will active the controllers we just made while the simulation is running.
+The functions will accept the variable defined above ie: Joint1_PC and Joint1_VC, and create a sidebar slider on the pybullet GUI which we can use to control the robots joint.
+The function will return the joints current position and velocity.

     def activate_position_controller(joint_parameters):
         joint_index = joint_parameters[0]